Life Insurance with Legionnaire’s Disease (Recovered).

 What you’re generally going to find is that your previous Legionnaire’s Disease diagnosis most likely won’t be used against you.
-Meaning that whatever “rate” that you would have been able to qualify for PRIOR to being diagnosed with Legionnaire’s Disease should be the same “rate” that you would be able to qualify for AFTER having been diagnosed with Legionnaire’s Disease.
+This means that whatever “rate” you would have been able to qualify for PRIOR to be diagnosed with Legionnaire’s Disease should be the same “rate” that you would be able to qualify for AFTER having been diagnosed with Legionnaire’s Disease.

 As for the rest…

-Of folks who may have some other “kind” of pre-existing medical condition to contend with, what you’re most likely going to find is that this “other” pre-existing medical condition will ultimately be what determines the outcome of your life insurance application.
-In cases like these, we would invite you to check out our Pre-Existing Medical Conditions page where we may have more details on this “other” condition which you have been diagnosed with.
+Of folks who may have some other “kind” of pre-existing medical condition to contend with, what you’re most likely going to find is that this “other” pre-existing medical condition will ultimately be what determines your outcome life insurance application.
+In cases like these, we would invite you to check out our Pre-Existing Medical Conditions page, where we may have more details on this “other” condition which you have been diagnosed with.